unknownpgr/com.unknownpgr.desktop-sdk/README.md

 - `public void Initialize()` : Initialize SDK.
 It will connect to server, currently, as an example, `checkip.amazonaws.com`, get `public` IP address of host machine.
 - `public void ShowMessage(string message)` : Disply simple message. (requirement 3)
+- `public void ShowPrompt(string message, bool onAccept(string userInput))` : Disply simple prompt. `onAccpet` callback is called when user clicked `Ok` button of prompt.
+If return of `onAccpet` is `true`, the prompt will be closed.
+Else, it will remain unchanged so that user can chage the input value.

 ## Considerations